Zeyad-Abdelreheem/SER_project/README.md

 ## **Description**
-The project is about creating a model that can recognize emotions based on an input audio signal.
+The project is about creating a model that can recognize emotions based on an input audio signal. <br />
 The model can recognize the following emotions:-
 - Anger
 - Disgust